-The University of Montana is an NCAA Division I institution and competes in 14 intercollegiate varsity sports.
-The Grizzlies are a member of the Big Sky Conference and field teams in men’s and women’s basketball, men’s and women’s cross country, men’s and women’s indoor and outdoor track and field, football, women’s golf, women’s soccer, men’s and women’s tennis, and women’s volleyball.
+The University of Montana is an NCAA Division I institution and competes in 15 intercollegiate varsity sports.
+The Grizzlies are a member of the Big Sky Conference and field teams in men’s and women’s basketball, men’s and women’s cross country, men’s and women’s indoor and outdoor track and field, football, women’s golf, women’s soccer, men’s and women’s tennis, women’s volleyball and women's softball.

 Grizzly football competes in the Division I Football Championship Subdivision (FCS).